demandcluster/guides/docs/ai-safety/index.md

 ---

 We are all AI enthusiasts here, we know the AI can be used in all kinds of exciting ways.
-AGNai provides an unfiltered experience; we want you to be aware of the risks when using our software.
+Charluv provides an unfiltered experience; we want you to be aware of the risks when using our software.

 **The AI tries to give answers it thinks you are going to believe, not always answers that are true.**